 - C for Community support, or at least not Community resistence,

-- E for minimal Environmental impact, meaning that the project isn't located in a wetland, or close to an airport landing path, or close to a cell tower, or residential buildings, or in an endangered species habitat, etc.,
+- E for minimal Environmental impact, meaning that the project isn't located in a wetland or an endangered species habitat, or close to an airport landing path, a cell tower, or residential buildings, etc.,

 - W for a good Wind resource,

-- P for a Purchaser of the electricity at a good rate.
-(If you will be using the electricity yourself, then you are the purchaser.)
+- P for a Purchaser of the electricity at a good rate (Note: if you will be using the electricity yourself, then you are the purchaser), and

 - I for an economical ability to Interconnect the project to the purchaser.

 Wind assessment takes place at a number of different levels: consulting a wind map, obtaining previously measured data, and taking your own measurements.
 The cheapest and easiest way to assess your resource is to consult a wind map.
-Wind resource maps of your state are available at the US DOE WindExchange.
+Wind resource maps of your state are available at the US Department of Energy WindExchange.

 The next step is to obtain data that has already been measured by other groups in your area.
 State governments frequently have weather stations around the state in which they receive wind speed data.
-Also, airports keep track of wind speeds in their area.
+Airports also keep track of wind speeds in their area.